-This guidance is based on NRC Enforcement Manual, Appendix B, Form 10: Cover Letter Transmitting Inspection Report and Notice of Violation (Includes Optional Paragraphs for Inclusion of a Notice of Nonconformance And/or "Apparent" Violations) (Non-licensees).
+This guidance is based on the NRC Enforcement Manual, Appendix B, Form 10: Cover Letter Transmitting Inspection Report and Notice of Violation (Includes Optional Paragraphs for Inclusion of a Notice of Nonconformance And/or "Apparent" Violations) (Non-licensees).

 EXAMPLES

 Examples of cover letters, Notices of Violation, Notices of Nonconformance, and inspection reports can be found on the Vendor Quality Assurance Inspections Website.